maybemahdi/maybemahdi/README.md

 ## :eyes: Overview

 - 🔭 I’m currently working on FULL-STACK Projects
-- 🌱 I’m Interested in working with AI/ML
+- 🌱 I’m Interested in AI&ML
 - 💬 Ask me about Technology
 - 📫 How to reach me: chat.mahdihasan@gmail.com